 The result is Chancey Williams and the Younger Brothers Band, a rowdy, raucous, unapologetic, memorable stage show that is on the road pretty much all the time.
 Somewhere along the way, playing for friends became playing for wild fans.
 The studio album Honky Tonk Road was released in 2008, Highway Junkie in 2011, and the Billboard Heatseeker Charting, Echo in 2013.
 Chancey Williams and the Younger Brothers have sold, between digital downloads and CD sales, more than 40,000 records, almost unheard- of for an independent artist without the aid of major distribution or a record label.

-Now, for 2017, the band is set to release the new album and video for the title track, “Rodeo Cold Beer” and commence a big summer tour of the same name.
+Now, in 2017, the band has released the new album and video for the title track, “Rodeo Cold Beer.”
+The album debuted at #7 on the iTunes Country Music Chart and #1 on the Billboard Rocky Mountain Heatseekers Chart.
+Rodeo Cold Beer was also named the Rocky Mountain CMA’s Album of the Year.
 Williams co-wrote much of the album with Nashville’s singer-songwriter, Trent Willmon.
 Willmon has songwriting credits with a variety of country artists, including Eric Church, Little Big Town, and Brad Paisley among others.
 “I love working with Chancey,” said Willmon, “he is the real deal.
 He knows how to entertain a crowd and has a great song sense, and he has that cowboy work ethic, respect, and good nature that is almost impossible to find these days.”
 The album was also produced by Grammy Award-winning and ACM nominated audio engineer, Mills Logan.